rbturnbull/dcodex/docs/dependencies.rst

     brew install python

-Confirm that you have Python 3.8 or greater by doing:
+Confirm that you have Python 3.8 or 3.9 by doing:

 .. code-block:: bash